-The Found Sound Project (FSP) is a field recording and music composition camp for youth, designed by Sasha Ilnyckyj and delivered at South Island Studio.
+The Found Sound Project (FSP) is a field recording and music composition camp for youth, designed by Sasha Ilnyckyj and Guillaume Richards.

 The week-long camp takes place on the traditional, unceded territory of the Lək̓ʷəŋən People, known today as the Esquimalt and Songhees Nations.
 The artists are grateful to learn, play and create on this land and acknowledge our presence as uninvited settlers.
 This project exists to honour our shared home and observe the place now known as Victoria, Canada with curiousity, attention and respect.